Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-R2NhOHsOEO8.md

 ### Transcript

-> don't default to, workshop because that really screws us up i i don't think we're defaulting to workshop no i don't i i personally i mean i could be wrong but i i personally don't see us supporting like mods officially only on workshop i don't see that happening i'd be pretty surprised if that happens
+> don't default to, workshop because that really screws us up- I don't think we're defaulting to workshop no I don't- I personally I mean I could be wrong but- I personally don't see us supporting like mods officially only on workshop I don't see that happening I'd be pretty surprised if that happens